 About the Symposium

-- Discuss the roles of surgery, radiation therapy and systemic therapy in the therapy of central nervous system metastases.
+- Discuss the roles of surgery, radiation therapy and systemic therapy in the therapy of central nervous system tumors and metastases.

-- Discuss the management of unusual tumors of central nervous system.
+- Discuss the management of tumors of the skull base.

 - Discuss the innovative therapeutic approaches in treatment of gliomas.